Does Nike Make Moisture-Wicking Shirts?

 Running

 Heading out for a run on the road or on the trail?
-Nike moisture-wicking shirts can keep you sweat-free as you stack up the miles.
-Opt for a versatile long-sleeve training shirt, which not only keeps you dry, but also provides an anti-odor finish to keep fresh.
-And the shirts in the Nike Trail Collection are made with durability in mind.
+Nike moisture-wicking tops can keep you sweat-free as you stack up the miles.
+Opt for a versatile long-sleeve training top, which not only keeps you dry, but also provides an anti-odour finish to stay fresh.
+And the tops in the Nike Trail Collection are made with durability in mind.
 Each piece is made for layering with a design geared for both warm and cool conditions.

-If you’re just getting started at running, a basic short-sleeve miler shirt provides lightweight performance and mobility for the beginning runner.
-The shirt’s shoulder seams are rolled back to allow your arms to move freely.
-A curved hem extends coverage in the back while hem vents keep you mobile.
+If you're just getting started at running, a basic short-sleeve miler top provides lightweight performance and mobility for the beginner runner.
+The top's shoulder seams are rolled back to allow your arms to move freely.
+A curved hem extends coverage at the back while hem vents keep you mobile.

 Casual Everyday